DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

 Make the New Candles

-A good hack for measuring how much wax you'll need to fill your specific candle container is to fill the container to the top with wax, pour it into a glass bowl or jar, and then fill it up again.
-Once it melts down, it should be roughly the correct amount to fill your vessel.
+Use this hack to figure out how much wax you'll need: Fill your container to the top with wax, pour it into a glass bowl, and then repeat.
+(So, you'll be filling up the vessel twice with the wax.)
+Once it melts, it should be the correct amount to fill your container.

 Place the bowl or jar of wax in the microwave, and heat on high until the wax melts completely (it only took two and a half minutes in our 1100-watt microwave).
 If you don't have a microwave, you can melt it over a double boiler by placing the bowl or jar of wax over a saucepan of boiling water.